E. J. Levy

-Ellen J. Levy is an American writer and academic who is an associate professor of English at Colorado State University.
-Her collection of short stories, Love, In Theory, was published in 2012, and her first novel, The Cape Doctor, in 2021.
+Ellen J. Levy is an American writer and academic who was an associate professor of English at Colorado State University before retiring from this role.
+Her collection of short stories, Love, In Theory, was published in 2012, and her first novel, The Cape Doctor, in 2021 to positive reviews.

 Early life and education

 Levy was born in St. Louis Park, Minnesota.
 She earned a Bachelor of Arts degree from Yale University and a Master of Fine Arts from Ohio State University.